Medical Policy

 Ravesloot and colleagues (2017) examined the efficacy of positional therapy using electronic devices as well as assessing compliance.
 This meta-analysis included three prospective cohort studies and four RCTs.
 An analysis of the pooled data notes that the mean AHI was significantly reduced from 21.8 ± 7.2 to 9.9 ± 10.6 (53.6%).
 In addition, the mean time spent in the supine position, which is directly related to the severity of disease in POSA, was reduced by 83.8%.
 The authors note that while the early studies show promising results in short term follow-up, follow-up data is lacking and further long-term study with a more diverse group of participants is needed.

 In a prospective, multicenter, randomized, crossover trial, Berry and colleagues (2019) compared the efficacy of NightBalance SPT and auto-adjusting positive airway pressure (APAP) in the treatment of POSA.
 Individuals were eligible for the study if they had an AHI of 15 events/hour or between 10 and 15 events/hour with an ESS of greater than 10.
 Study eligibility required that the supine AHI was at least twice the non-supine AHI and that at least 30% of sleep time was spent in both supine and non-supine positions.
 Participants were randomized to either the SPT group (n=58) or the APAP group (n=59).
 Following 6 weeks of therapy, participants were crossed over to the second device for an additional 6 weeks of therapy.
 The authors chose noninferiority co-primary endpoints: AHI analysis by polysomnography and objective adherence as quantified by average nightly minutes of use.
 Following 6 weeks of device use, the treatment AHI on SPT was significantly greater than on APAP (mean 7.29 versus 3.71 events/hour).
 The authors noted that the mean difference in AHI between the devices was within the prestudy noninferiority difference.
 A number of indices, including total sleep time, sleep efficiency, sleep latency, wake after sleep onset, or the duration of sleep stages as a percentage of total sleep time did not show significantly different outcomes between the devices.
 Nightly adherence was significantly higher during SPT use compared to APAP (345.3 ± 111.22 minutes versus 286.98 ± 128.9 minutes).
 Participants reported that the SPT devices were more comfortable and easier to use, but that the APAP device treated their OSA better.
 Previous studies suggest that adherence to both APAP and SPT decreases over time.
-Longer studies with larger numbers of subjects are needed to establish the relative effectiveness of these treatments.
+Longer studies with larger numbers of participants are needed to establish the relative effectiveness of these treatments.

 In the first published study comparing the gold standard of CPAP to positional devices, Mok and associates (2020) reported on the results of a crossover RCT which compared the treatment effects of a vibratory positional therapy (PT) to CPAP in POSA.
 Participants were randomized to first receive CPAP (n=21) or a Night Shift positional device (n=20) for 8 weeks.
 Following the initial phase and a 1-week washout period, participants received the alternative treatment for 8 weeks.
 The difference in ESS between the treatments was selected as the primary endpoint, with a minimal clinically significant change in ESS calculated to be 1.5, which was designated as the non-inferiority endpoint.
 The study also included an evaluation of polysomnogram parameters, which was performed at the end of each 8-week period.
 The non-inferiority endpoint for PT compared with CPAP was not met in this study; the difference in ESS score following the treatment phase (PT minus CPAP) was 2.0 (95% confidence interval [CI], 0.68 to 3.32).
 The AHI on CPAP was significantly lower compared to AHI on PT (4.0 ± 3.2 versus 13.0 ± 13.8 events/hour, respectively).
 After completion of the study, participants were asked about treatment preference.
 A majority of participants preferred the CPAP (60%) compared to PT (20%), the remaining 20% preferred neither device.
 The majority of those who preferred CPAP cited better sleep and more energy while those who preferred PT cited ease of use.
 While this is the first study to directly compare CPAP therapy and PT, the study is limited by a small participant population and a limited study period.
 The authors recommended that CPAP remain the first line treatment for individuals with POSA and significant daytime sleepiness.